CS554-GroupVVIV/CS554-GroupVVIV/README.md

 </div>

-5 - Adding products to the favorites list
+5 - Adding products to the favorite list

 <div align="center">